Can an Asylum Seeker Study in the UK?

 Additionally, asylum seekers often do not have access to official identification documents, which are required by universities during the application process.
 This lack of documentation can pose a significant barrier, as universities often require proof of identity and immigration status.

-Related Article: How Much Does It Cost to Study Medicine in the UK?
+Related Article: How Many Years to Study Architecture in the UK?

 Another obstacle asylum seekers may encounter is the language barrier.
 Many universities in the UK require international students to demonstrate a certain level of proficiency in English through standardized language tests, such as the IELTS.
 For asylum seekers who may have limited resources and support, preparing for these exams can be a significant challenge.